googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 ## Usage

 This postprocessor is invoked directly by OwlBot.
-A library requests use of this postprocessor by referencing it in the `.OwlBot.yaml` file.
-It can also optionally customize the postprocessor by providing a Ruby configuration file.
+A library requests use of this postprocessor by referencing it in the `.OwlBot.yaml` config.
+A library can also optionally customize the postprocessor by providing Ruby code.

 ### Basic usage